navarrs/a-star/README.md

-# Path planning
+# Path finder

 This repository contains:
-- A C++ implementation of the A* algorithm for path planning.
+- A C++ implementation of the A* search algorithm for path planning on occupancy grids.

 ## Prerequisites